Tips To Heal Irritable Bowel Syndrome (IBS) & Leaky Gut

 The TJ proteins are responsible for allowing nutrients to pass from your intestines into your blood and then through the rest of your body while preventing other harmful substances from entering.

-However, when they are not working as they should they can also let through other tiny unwanted particles called 'xenobiotics' into your bloodstream and the rest of your body which can lead to many different forms of disease!
+However, when they are not working as they should, they can also let through other tiny unwanted particles called 'xenobiotics' into your bloodstream and the rest of your body, which can lead to a variety of health complaints, digestive disorders and dis-ease.

 Common Signs & Symptoms of IBS & Leaky Gut